 Then, tune the queries to consume less compute resources.

-Enhanced Monitoring could identify a specific thread ID that is consuming high amounts of memory.
+Enhanced Monitoring might identify a specific thread ID that is consuming high amounts of memory.
 The thread ID is what SQL Server refers to as the Kernal process ID (KPID).

 From Amazon RDS for SQL Server, run the following query to get the server process ID (SPID) that corresponds to the KPID:

 select * from sys.sysprocesses where kpid = '<Value of Thread ID from Enhanced Monitoring>' ;